rasin

 The roots of one history are tangled with the roots of many others.
 The same pipeline that connects documents across Haitian archives can connect them across any archive, any language, any continent.

 Every citation traces back to a specific page in a specific archive.
 Every connection between documents was earned — scraped, read, chunked, embedded, extracted, linked, verified.
-What took historians a lifetime of cross-referencing now takes a question.
-The scale of what was hidden is only visible once the infrastructure exists to find it.
+A question can now begin the cross-referencing: across collections, languages, and pages that used to sit apart.